Home >

 The following specialist settings operate in the Archdiocese of Melbourne:

-- MacKillop Specialist School in Caulfield, Maidstone and Whittington
+- MacKillop Education, with campuses in Caulfield, Geelong and Maidstone

 For more information, contact Melbourne Archdiocese Catholic Schools (MACS) on 03 9267 0228.